iamthefrogy/Macromino/README.md

 6. Code can be obfuscated using the CHAR function within excel.
 7. Auto-open functionality can be used with macro-enabled excel docs.
 8. Pop-ups can be used in the spreadsheet to evade screenshot detection.
 9. Checks can be written in macros to determine if the excel is opened in the sandbox or virtual environment or not.
+GET.WORKSPACE(int) can be used to perform various checks. - https://malware.news/t/excel-4-macros-get-workspace-reference/38892
 10. Excel sheets can be hidden and also can be 'very hidden'.
 Hidden Sheets can be made visible either through the Excel GUI of the file, but Very Hidden Sheets cannot be unhidden through the Excel GUI. - https://www.ablebits.com/office-addins-blog/2017/12/20/very-hidden-sheets-excel/

 **Warning/Disclaimer:** Read the detailed disclaimer at my blog - https://infosecninja.blogspot.com/p/blog-page.html</br>